 The Library is open Monday through Sunday, and is staffed 87.5 hours a week.
 Students and residents may access the after-hours areas 24/7 via badge swipe.

-The Library is closed to walk-in use during inclement weather or on holidays; however, access to digital collections continue, and telephone, social media, and email requests for assistance are monitored by staff during regular hours.
+The Library is closed to walk-in use during inclement weather or on holidays; however, access to digital collections continues, and telephone, social media, and email requests for assistance are monitored by staff during regular hours.

 Library Website & Resources